rl-language/4Hammer/README.md

     print(rules.functions.size(state.board.reserve_units))
 ```

+You can find the doc of the currently supported mechanics [here](./doc), which you can visualize with any browser.

 ### Graphical Build Requirements

 **Mandatory:**
-- A Linux distribution (the project will work on any Godot-supported platform if you modify the `CMake` file accordingly).
+- A Linux distribution (the project has been designed to work on any Godot-supported platform but those configurations are not supported off-the-shelf at the moment).
 - Python 3.9+
 - [RLC](https://github.com/rl-language/rlc/).
 - CMake 3.10 or later.